 Soldering on a PCB

-Put the tip of the iron on the pad so that it heats both the lead of the component and the pad of the circuit board.
+Put the tip of the iron on the pad so that it heats both the lead of the part and the pad of the circuit board.
 Heat them for a second or so before you apply solder.
 Remove the iron and the solder wire and inspect your solder joint to see if it looks okay.

 A good solder joint has kind of a cone shape.